jlevando/eureka/README.md

 # eureka

 A repository for metadata CSV files exported from DLCS (UCLA Library's homegrown Digital Library Collection System).

 Naming convention: collection name (shortened).csv.
 E.g., bennett.csv

-Directory scheme:
-- prod - ingest on production
-- stage - getting ready for productiom; ingest on stage and evaluate
-- test - not ready; okay to manually ingest on test

-at some point we might automate that...
+CSV files that are not yet ready for production ingest should be kept in the `_test` directory.